TritonDataCenter/sdc-cloudapi/docs/index.md

     # Run on the same node as instance silent_bob.
     triton instance create -a instance==silent_bob ...

-    # Run on a different node as all instances tagged with 'role=database'.
+    # Run on a different node to all instances tagged with 'role=database'.
     triton instance create -a 'role!=database' ...

     # Run on a different node to all instances with names starting with "foo".